ChidimmaIdika/Evaluation_Metrics_for_Classification/README.md

 ---
 ## Introduction
-*In a previous project [Churn Prediction Project](https://github.com/ChidimmaIdika/Churn-Prediction-Project-using-Machine-Learning.git), I built a predictive model for customer churn using a dataset from Telco.
-This project aims to assess the quality of the model In this post, I will delve into various evaluation metrics to gauge the performance of the churn prediction model.*
+In a previous project [Churn Prediction Project](https://github.com/ChidimmaIdika/Churn-Prediction-Project-using-Machine-Learning.git), I built a predictive model for customer churn using a dataset from Telco.
+This project aims to assess the quality of a previously built model.
+In this post, I will delve into various evaluation metrics to gauge the performance of the churn prediction model.

----
 ## Session Overview
 **Dataset:** Telco Customer Churn Dataset
 **Metric:** A function that compares predictions with actual values, providing a single numerical indicator of prediction quality.